panmout/GKNNQ-Hadoop/README.md

 It also provides the ability to switch on or off *pruning heuristics* and *fast sums* computational methods, for testing purposes.

 The algorithm consists of three MapReduce phases and four local phases:
-1. Preliminary (local):
+1. Preliminary (local): Local calculation of sample-based quad tree, sorted list of *query* dataset, *query* MBR and centroid, sum of distances from centroid to all *query* dataset.
-2. Phase 1 (distributed): Count the number of *training* points in every cell
+2. Phase 1 (distributed): Count the number of *training* points in every cell.
-3. Phase 1.5 (local):
+3. Phase 1.5 (local): Discovery of a group of cells that contain at least *K* *training* points in total.
-4. Phase 2 (distributed): Create a preliminary list of *K* nearest neighbors by searching inside each cell
+4. Phase 2 (distributed): Create a preliminary list of *K* nearest neighbors per cell, within the group of cells from Phase 1.5.
-5. Phase 2.5 (local):
+5. Phase 2.5 (local): Merge all lists from Phase 2 into one.
-6. Phase 3 (distributed): Try to discover neighbors in adjacent cells
+6. Phase 3 (distributed): Try to discover neighbors in distant cells, not in Phase 1.5 group.
-7. Phase 3.5 (local):
+7. Phase 3.5 (local): Merge all neighbor lists from Phases 2.5 and 3 into the final one.

 ### How to run
-User must edit script file *run.sh* and provide the appropriate parameters:
+User must edit script file *gnn.sh* and provide the appropriate parameters:
 - partitioning: *gd* or *qt* for grid or quad tree partitioning, respectively
 - mode: *bf* or *ps* for brute force and quad tree computational methods, respectively
 - K: the desired number of neighbors